D. B. Weiss: Career

 On July 19, 2017, Weiss announced that he and Benioff were going to begin production on another HBO series, Confederate, after the final season of Game of Thrones.
 Weiss and Benioff said, "We have discussed Confederate for years, originally as a concept for a feature film, but our experience on Thrones has convinced us that no one provides a bigger, better storytelling canvas than HBO."
 In January 2020, HBO President Casey Bloys confirmed that the project had been officially canceled.

 On February 6, 2018, Disney announced that Weiss and Benioff would write and produce a new series of Star Wars films after the last season of Game of Thrones ended in 2019.
 Toward the end of the last season, a petition to HBO was started on Change.org.
 It described showrunners Benioff and Weiss as "woefully incompetent writers" and demanded "competent writers" to remake the eighth season of Game of Thrones in a manner "that makes sense".
 The petition eventually amassed over 1.5 million signatures.
 In the Chicago Sun Times, Richard Roeper wrote that the backlash to the eighth season was so great that he doubted he had "ever seen the level of fan (and to a lesser degree, critical) vitriol leveled at" Game of Thrones.

 In early 2019, Weiss and Benioff entered into an exclusive $200 million deal with Netflix to produce several films and television shows exclusively for it.
 In late October 2019, it was reported that Weiss and Benioff had exited their deal with Disney due to their commitments to Netflix.

-Weiss and Benioff's first project on Netflix were as directors of Leslie Jones's stand-up comedy special Time Machine.
+Weiss and Benioff's first project on Netflix was as directors of Leslie Jones's stand-up comedy special Time Machine.

 In September 2020, it was announced that Weiss, Benioff and Alexander Woo would write and executive produce the Netflix series 3 Body Problem, based on the similarly named Chinese novel series.